graboskyc/polybius/README.md

 * There is a spelling error of "disappeard" despite everything else being correct and the youtuber pointing out that the page author corrected spelling of wikipedia pages about the urban legend
 * Using tools at http://rumkin.com/tools/cipher/cryptogram-solver.php for "disappeard" that yields "SIXTEENTHS" as a ROT cryptogram - possible wrong path but who knows
 * Using other tools at http://rumkin.com/tools/cipher/manipulate.php and pasting all text above the "quick update" and removing spaces, using a 10 character offset will make "disappeard" fit perfectly
+* Looking at the current source code of the page and doing a diff against other pages on coinop, nothing stands out as a source code change on the page.
+I'm using the current state of the page, not waybackmachine caches as the site owner said word choice matters

 So I wrote some python code to start to analyze things.
 Nothing of use yet.